-^{27.} The North Korea Strategy Center reported that in the late 1990s and early 2000s, when the effects of the North Korean famine were still being felt, "Kim Jong-il instructed his high-ranking officers that it was time to wield gunfire toward those trying to break socialism" (Dong-sik Kim, "Executions and Purges of North Korean Elites: An Investigation into Genocide Based on High-Ranking Officials' Testimonies" (North Korea Strategy Center, 2019), 92).
+27. The North Korea Strategy Center reported that in the late 1990s and early 2000s, when the effects of the North Korean famine were still being felt, "Kim Jong-il instructed his high-ranking officers that it was time to wield gunfire toward those trying to break socialism" (Dong-sik Kim, "Executions and Purges of North Korean Elites: An Investigation into Genocide Based on High-Ranking Officials' Testimonies" (North Korea Strategy Center, 2019), 92).

-^{28.} National report submitted in accordance with paragraph 5 of the annex to Human Rights Council resolution 16/21: Democratic People's Republic of Korea, UN Doc.
+28. National report submitted in accordance with paragraph 5 of the annex to Human Rights Council resolution 16/21: Democratic People's Republic of Korea, UN Doc.
 A/HRC/WG.6/33/PRK/1, 20 February 2019, para.
 28, https://undocs.org/en/A/HRC/WG.6/33/PRK/1.

-and the right to be presented before a judge were either denied altogether or offered as a mere gesture".29 In many instances, interviewees stated that the arrangements for a public execution were in place at the time of the trial, indicating that the death sentence was a foregone conclusion.30 commonly, officers from the Ministry of State Security (bowibu/보위부; currently, gukga anjeon bowiseong/국가안전보위성), were present to announce the charge(s) and the sentence.
+and the right to be presented before a judge were either denied altogether or offered as a mere gesture".
+In many instances, interviewees stated that the arrangements for a public execution were in place at the time of the trial, indicating that the death sentence was a foregone conclusion.

+At the pre-trial summary trials described by interviewees, there were no lawyers and only rarely judges present.
+More often, only officers from the Ministry of People's Security or, less commonly, officers from the Ministry of State Security (bowibu/보위부; currently, gukga anjeon bowiseong/국가안전보위성), were present to announce the charge(s) and the sentence.
 The accused were very often severely injured, or "half dead" on arrival and were dragged by officers from a vehicle to the trial site.
 We also recorded a number of events in which only a trial took place, without the subsequent execution.